cbarkan1/physics-informed-neural-networks/README.md

 enforces the boundary conditions.

-The boundary function $ b(\vec{x}) $ equals 0 on cube boundaries and 1 at the center, automatically satisfying boundary conditions without additional loss terms.
+The boundary function b(x) equals 0 on cube boundaries and 1 at the center, automatically satisfying boundary conditions without additional loss terms.

 ## Dependencies